Calculate Commission on Sales Orders

 This script is triggered on the afterSubmit

 entry point when a sales order is saved.
-A try-catch block is used to log any errors that might occur during script execution.
-Most of the script code will be placed in the try block.
+A try-catch block logs any errors that might occur during script execution.
+Most of the script code is placed in the try block.

 Add the following function definition and initial try-catch block statements at the top of the define